umairmustafa753/car-autocomplete-task/README.md

 ### To Run the Project Locally

 1. Run npm install
+2. Add .env according to the example env
-2. Run npm run dev.
+3. Run npm run dev.